Hadi02-gif/customer-behavior-eda/README.md

 # Exploratory Data Analysis: Customer Insights

 ## 📋 Project Objective
 The goal of this project is to explore a customer dataset to identify key drivers of spending behavior, examine statistical distributions, and uncover relationships between variables.
+So the initial question is what are the main characteristics that have the most impact on the customer spending score?

 ## 🔍 Analysis Workflow
 1. **Feature Patterns:** Using histograms and box plots to understand the distribution of individual variables (Age, Spending, etc.).